 Most people probably know American Express through its series of popular credit cards, but an online banking wing of the company also exists.
-American Express National Bank, Member FDIC, offers a high-yield online savings account — American Express Personal Savings® — to customers.
+American Express National Bank, Member FDIC, offers a high-yield online savings account — American Express High Yield Savings Account — to customers.
 While a bank that only offers one account is a bit limited in scope, American Express National Bank still uses a routing number when it comes to funding your savings account.

 American Express National Bank Routing Number